 - Enjoy a game of cards with Mr. Potato Head Rummy.

-- Treat your child to some Mr. Potato Head Stickers.
+- Treat your child to the story Mr. Potato Head Stickers.

 - Make some Mr. Potato Head Cupcakes.